skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 of unidentified government buildings.
 Around the edges of the square are several specialty shops and booths.

-Eomer and Endo check into the Inn.
+Eomier and Endo check into the Inn.
 Endo in particular looks tired and in need of rest.

 Skeeve heads for the Mage's guild.
 Thu'fir and Thordek look for a